Open-Tech-Foundation/react-form/website/docs/intro.md

 title: Introduction
 ---

-# @open-tech-world/react-form
+# React Form

 > Build & Manage the State of Forms in React.

 ## Features

-- Simple APIs to use.
+- Simple APIs to use

-- It supports nested & array fields.
+- It supports nested & array fields

-- It supports form validation.
+- It supports form validation

+- TypeScript support

+- Render optimized

+- <a href="https://bundlephobia.com/package/@open-tech-world/react-form">Minified + GZip Size {'<'} 3KB</a>